Agoric/documentation/main/getting-started/intro-zoe.md

   bobPayments,
 );
 ```
 Bob has also gotten back an *outcome* and a *promise* for a *payout*.
+His offer is also now an *active offer*.

 ## Satisfying and completing offers

-At this point, both the offers that Alice and Bob made are known to the contract instance.
+At this point, both the offers that Alice and Bob made are active and known to the contract instance.
 The Atomic Swap contract code determines that they are matching offers.
 The contract instance calls `reallocate`, which *reallocates* the amounts which are the accounting records within Zoe.
 Payouts are not created here.

 The contract instance then *completes* the offers.
 A call to `zcf.complete()` with both offers as arguments, makes the payouts to the offer holders.
 This takes the amounts from the account records, and withdraws the amounts specified by the offers from the digital assets escrowed within Zoe.
 It's only at the `complete` step that *amounts* are turned into real payments.
 This is when the payout *promise* resolves into payments.

-The offers are now completed, and nothing more is or can be done with them.
-Zoe deletes completed offers from the contract instance.
+The offers are now completed and no longer active.
+There is nothing more that can be done with them, so Zoe deletes completed offers from the contract instance.

 ## Auction example